 8. Read Together

 Reading is a great family activity.
 Think of it as an experience and indulge in it everyday.
 Set a designated time for reading.
 Children learn new words, expressions and how to correlate text with illustrations.
+To get started you can try early reader books or some inspiring STEM books for your kids.

 9. Give autonomy